Considerations Of Auxiliary Port Driven Air Compressor Systems

 Unsupported radial and axial overhung loads may cause failures to your equipment.
 The Gates Corporation defines overhung load as a force exerted perpendicular to a shaft beyond the outermost bearing.
 When that force exceeds the maximum rated capacity for the equipment, shafts and bearings become overloaded and wear out at a higher-than-normal rate.
 Although the article references belt driven components, the theory also applies to port drives.

 Mounting a compressor tight to the engine can optimize the available space, however, it can also introduce the challenge of ensuring your intake air is cool.
-Routing your intake hose away from hot components, like the exhaust system, and drawing in air from the outside of an enclosure are considerations for your port driven compressor system.
+To maximize efficiency and minimize wear, route the air intake away from heat sources like exhaust systems and position it to draw cooler, cleaner air from outside enclosures.
+High-quality intake filtration further protects the system from contaminants.